iqtree/cmaple/README.md

 In the above command,

-* `-aln` is to specify an input alignment, which could be in FASTA, PHYLIP, or [MAPLE]([MAPLE_FORMAT]) format.
+* `-aln` is to specify an input alignment, which could be in FASTA, PHYLIP, or [MAPLE][MAPLE_FORMAT] format.

-CMAPLE uses the default model, which is [General Time Reversible]([Tavare, 1986]) model for the DNA data in this example.
+CMAPLE uses the default model, which is [General Time Reversible][Tavare, 1986] model for the DNA data in this example.
 At the end of the run, CMAPLE outputs the following files.

 * `example.maple.treefile`: the inferred phylogenetic tree, which can be visualized by many tree viewer programs (e.g., FigTree).